 Many flocked to John the Baptist (who was in fact ‘Elijah’), by the Jordan,

 And when Jesus was baptised the Spirit descended on him like a dove.

-Twelve disciples, preached the Sermon on the Mount, taught about prayer,
+Then He chose twelve disciples, preached the Sermon on the Mount, taught about prayer,

-Minimum detail, but maximum urgency, Mark tells a gripping narrative
+Minimum detail, but maximum urgency, Mark tells a gripping narrative of Jesus:

 Acts of the Apostles

 After Jesus had ascended, the apostles stayed in Jerusalem,